Article and images by Michael Reif, conservation partnerships officer, Sunshine Coast Council

 One of the first books on rainforest revegetation I read was Rob Kooyman’s “Growing Rainforest”.
-After describing the types of rainforest it explains “succession” – the way rainforests naturally recover from disturbances to the forest canopy.
-Put simply there are three main groups of plants involved in the process; pioneers germinate from the soil seed bank and grow quickly in response to sunlight and create a “temporary” low canopy.
+After describing the types of rainforest it explains “succession”, the way rainforests naturally recover from disturbances to the forest canopy.
+Put simply there are 3 main groups of plants involved in the process; pioneers germinate from the soil seed bank and grow quickly in response to sunlight and create a “temporary” low canopy.
 They grow quickly and have a short lifespan.
 Kangaroo apple (Solanum aviculture) is a good example of a native pioneer.
 Secondary species also germinate from the soil seed bank and grow into the gap created by the disturbance.
-These can be small fast growing trees like Poison Peach (Trema tomentosa) or larger trees like Black Wattle (Acacia melanoxylon).
+These can be small fast growing trees like poison peach (Trema tomentosa) or larger trees like black wattle (Acacia melanoxylon).
 Finally mature phase rainforest species establish in the shade created by the earlier phases and grow in time to replace the canopy.
 These mature species generally don’t germinate from the soil seed bank and are brought into a regenerating area from other nearby rainforests by fruit eating birds.
 It’s worth mentioning that this process can take hundreds if not thousands of years to complete so in the relatively short space of a human lifetime it’s not always easy to come to grips with.

 Each phase creates the microclimate suitable for the next phase to take over, with the pioneer species having a much shorter lifespan than the mature phase species.
 The concept of lifespan though is also up for debate because after the pioneer and secondary species have been replaced by mature phase species their seeds lie dormant in the soil.
 Just how long they remain viable is not accurately known as it can be decades or hundreds of years between disturbances.
 So while you might not be able to see these species when you’re in a mature rainforest it doesn’t mean they are not there dormant under your feet waiting patiently for the sunlight.